htomeload/xhrService/README.md

     - Just import XhrService into page then declare in constructor and you're set.

 ## Note
-For uploading to server, as blob, library will assume that one parameter should have only one blob, also for files, library is assume that source of files is from input with type="file" and must pass parameter into function as for example, event.target.files, etc., files from source maybe selected more than one file, library will try to packing it into same parameter.
+For uploading to server, as blob, library will assume that one parameter should have only one blob, also for files, library is assume that source of files is from input with type="file" and must pass parameter into function as for example, event.target, then library will retrive all available in files that next from event.target, etc., files from source maybe selected more than one file, library will try to packing it into same parameter.

 And for Ionic Framework verion, for now, works only on android, for iOS, its recommend to use Ionic Framework's native plugin like HTTP instead.